kaosat-dev/Blenvy/docs/quickstart/readme.md

 # Quickstart

-This guide assumes you use Blender 4.2 or newer.
+This guide assumes you use Blender 4.2 or newer and have set it to English.

 > [!NOTE]
 > This is not a Blender tutorial.
 No worries, we will make sure you find all necessary buttons to click, but we will not explain in detail what Blender concepts like "collections" or "scenes" are.
 If you are not familiar with Blender, you might want to look up some basic tutorials first.